dgroomes/kafka-playground/kafka-consumer-abstractions/README.md

 * `kafka-consumer-parallel-within-same-poll/`
   * A sequential consumer with some parallelization.
 For records returned by a poll, records are processed with parallelism equal to the number of partitions.
   * See the README in [kafka-consumer-parallel-within-same-poll/](kafka-consumer-parallel-within-same-poll/).
+* `kafka-consumer-async/`
+  * An asynchronous Kafka consumer that processes messages and commits offsets in partition order.
+  * See the README in [kafka-consumer-async/](kafka-consumer-async/).
-* `kafka-consumer-with-coroutines/`
+* `kafka-consumer-async-by-key-with-virtual-threads/`
-  * An asynchronous Kafka consumer and message processor implemented with coroutines.
+  * An asynchronous Kafka consumer that processes in partition-key order and is implemented with virtual threads.
-  * See the README in [kafka-consumer-with-coroutines/](kafka-consumer-with-coroutines/).
+  * See the README in [kafka-consumer-async-by-key-with-virtual-threads/](kafka-consumer-async-by-key-with-virtual-threads/).
-* `kafka-consumer-with-virtual-threads/`
+* `kafka-consumer-async-by-key-with-coroutines/`
-  * An asynchronous Kafka consumer and message processor implemented with virtual threads.
+  * An asynchronous Kafka consumer that processes in partition-key order and is implemented with Kotlin coroutines.
-  * See the README in [kafka-consumer-with-virtual-threads/](kafka-consumer-with-virtual-threads/).
+  * See the README in [kafka-consumer-async-by-key-with-coroutines/](kafka-consumer-async-by-key-with-coroutines/).
 * `example-consumer-app/`
   * This is the *Kafka in, Kafka out* Java program.
 Its domain is computing prime numbers; a very CPU-intensive task.
   * See the README in [example-consumer-app/](example-consumer-app/).